Rajvi-P/phylogenetics-final/notebook-log.md

-## Subsection Heading Step 6: Maximum Likelihood Inference Method Per each Parsimony and Distance Tree
+## Step 6: Maximum Likelihood Inference Method Per each Parsimony and Distance Tree

 **Completed- using RAxML-NG to make maximum likelihood trees**